MicrosoftDocs/query-docs/query-languages/dax/datesytd-function-dax.md

 = CALCULATE(SUM(InternetSales_USD[SalesAmount_USD]), DATESYTD(DateTime[DateKey]))
 ```

-The following sample formula creates a measure that calculates the 'Fiscal YearRunning Total' for Internet sales, using a US Locale for the Date format.
+The following sample formula creates a measure that calculates the 'Fiscal Year Running Total' for Internet sales, using a US Locale for the Date format.

 ```dax
 = CALCULATE(